 Cordoba C10 Parlor Review by Jeffrey Chan

-If you’re interested in a fuller discussion of the 630 mm guitar, the various brands offering it and who it is meant for I recommend my article Is the 630 mm a Serious Option for Adults?
+If you’re interested in a fuller discussion of the 630 mm guitar, I recommend my article Is the 630 mm a Serious Option for Adults?

 Check prices at Amazon: